JuliaLavagnini/Journal/README.md

-# Journal
+# Daily Learning Journal
-This is tech learning journal where I will comment everyday what I learned.
+This is a tech learning journal where I will comment daily on what I learned.